-- One modest dose of MDMA can also reduce the pumping efficiency of the heart in people who use it regularly, which is of particular concern during periods of increased physical activity.
+- One modest dose of MDMA can also reduce the pumping efficiency of the heart in people who use it regularly, which is of particular concern during increased physical activity.

 Effects of Regular MDMA Use

-Sleep disturbances, lack of appetite, concentration difficulties, depression, heart disease, and impulsivity have been associated with regular use of MDMA.
-In addition, heavy MDMA use over a 2-year period of time is associated with decreased cognitive function.
-Some of these disturbances may not be directly attributable to MDMA but may be related to some of the other drugs often used in combination with MDMA, such as cocaine, alcohol, or marijuana, or to adulterants commonly found in MDMA tablets.
-More research is needed to understand the specific effects of regular MDMA use.
+Sleep disturbances, lack of appetite, concentration difficulties, depression, heart disease, and impulsivity have been associated with the regular use of MDMA.
+In addition, decreased cognitive function is one of the after effects of taking molly for two years.
+Some of these disturbances may not be directly attributable after MDMA.
+Still, they may be related to some of the other drugs often used in combination with MDMA, such as cocaine, alcohol, marijuana, or to adulterants commonly found in MDMA tablets.
+More research is needed to understand the specific effects after MDMA use.

 Get Help.
 Get Better.
 Get Your Life Back.

-One study found a stronger effect of MDMA on serotonin neurons in women compared with men.
-Serotonin imbalances have been linked to depression, anxiety, panic disorders, and disorders of impulse control.
+Can MDMA cause weight loss?
+One study found a stronger effect of MDMA on serotonin neurons in women than in men.
+Serotonin imbalances have been linked to depression, anxiety, panic disorders, and impulse control disorders.
 In another study, women exhibited larger increases than men in Beck Depression Inventory (BDI) scores after MDMA use.

 MDMA Weight Loss

+Does MDMA cause weight loss?
 Using MDMA to lose weight is another common practice.
-In fact, Ecstasy was originally developed as a weight loss aid.
-Today, even though it is mainly used as a party drug, it is also used to lose weight as one of the chief side effects is appetite suppression.
+Ecstasy was originally developed as a weight loss aid.
+Today, even though it is mainly used as a party drug, it is also used to lose weight, as one of the chief side effects is appetite suppression.
 Lack of appetite leads to neglected eating and near-immediate weight loss in users.
-But the accompanying side effects of this drug are awful, and it must be noted that it is not recommended that anyone use Ecstasy as a weight-loss drug or appetite suppressant.
-This is a dangerous practice that can lead to addiction and numerous health and personal problems.
+But the accompanying side effects after MDMA are awful, and it must be noted that anyone is not recommended to use Ecstasy as a weight-loss drug or appetite suppressant.
+This dangerous practice can lead to addiction and numerous health and personal problems.

 Continued use of MDMA will cause much damage to the body’s health.

 Effects on the heart.
-MDMA has many negative effects on the user’s heart.
+Negative consequences on the user’s heart is one of the after effects of taking molly.
 These include hypertension, tachycardia, and the indirect effects on the heart caused by the suppression of appetite, thirst, and sleep.

 Effects on the brain.
-Studies have shown that MDMA can cause brain damage, including a shrinking of the brain, and a decrease in the hippocampus volume.
+Studies have shown that after MDMA, an individual may have brain damage, including a shrinking of the brain, and a decrease in the hippocampus volume.
 The hippocampus becomes swollen and atrophied.
 A dysfunctional and damaged hippocampus is connected to memory loss diseases like Alzheimer’s.

 Effects on the liver and lungs.
-A small number of MDMA users have been seen to have liver damage.
+A small number of people after MDMA influences have been seen to have liver damage.
 Liver damage may be caused by a compromised immune system.
-It is still unknown whether liver toxicity is caused by the MDMA or by the other compounds found in the tablets.
-Collapsed lung cases have also been linked to the use of this drug.
+It is still unknown whether liver toxicity is caused after MDMA or by the other compounds found in the tablets.
+Collapsed lung cases have also been one of the after effects of taking molly.

 Effects on blood.
-The use of MDMA can result in high blood pressure, faintness, panic attacks, and in extreme cases, seizures and unconsciousness.
-MDMA suppresses the appetite, which is harmful to diabetics.
+After MDMA abuse, a person may have high blood pressure, faintness, panic attacks, and in extreme cases, seizures and unconsciousness.
+The appetite is suppressed after MDMA intake, which is harmful to diabetics.